amingilani/wv-payreporter/README.md

 > 5. Did you separate any concerns in your application?
 Why or why not?

+Yes, I used Ruby on Rails — it's an MVC platform.
+Doing things the Rails way automatically leads to a separation of concerns.
+I also created service objects to keep my controllers clean, and only concerned (no pun intended) about the application logic, delegating the database calls and decoration to service objects instead.

-No, this app wasn't complicated enough to require shared logic.
-In fact, no controllers or models share any logic
+If I've misunderstood this question and you're asking about Concerns in Rails: No, this app wasn't complicated enough to require shared logic among models and controllers.

 > 6. Does your solution use appropriate data types for the problem as described?